Phase-modulated superconductivity via altermagnetism: Ginzburg--Landau theory

 Here, we propose an appropriate prescription of considering the $2\bm{k}$-$d$-wave Zeeman field [Eq.~\eqref{eq:Hamiltonian_square1_mag_2}], consistent with spin splitting in the two-sublattice tetragonal model, which in fact shows the stable altermagnetism-induced FF state.
 Figure~\ref{fig:phase_GL_square1}(b) shows the GL phase diagram calculated in the $2\bm{k}$-$d$-wave Zeeman field.
 In this case, the phase diagram resembles much to the two-sublattice tetragonal model in Fig.~\ref{fig:phase_GL_square2}, where only the coefficient $\kappa$ changes its sign when $\alpha \approx 0$, whereas $\beta$ is always positive around the transition temperature.
 This means that the FF state can emerge.

-To summarize this section, our analyses indicate that \textit{the multi-sublattice property is crucial for the occurrence of the altermagnetism-induced FF superconductivity}.
-Indeed, our two-sublattice tetragonal model [Eqs.~\eqref{eq:Hamiltonian_square2_kin} and \eqref{eq:Hamiltonian_square2_mag}] contains two sublattices.
-Although the conventional square lattice model has no sublattice degree of freedom, the momentum doubling can effectively account for the BZ folding in the multi-sublattice system.
-In particular, since we consider the carrier density $n = 0.85$ near half-filling, the difference of spin-split structure sensitively affects the properties near the Fermi surfaces and therefore crucially influences the resultant superconducting state.
+Our analyses in this section comparing results for different models indicate that \textit{the multisublattice property is crucial for the occurrence of the altermagnetism-induced FF superconductivity}.
+This conclusion is drawn from the stability of FF state over LO state in the cases of our two-sublattice tetragonal model and the conventional square lattice model having no sublattice degree of freedom but effectively accounting for the BZ folding in the two sublattice system by the $2\bm{k}$-$d$-wave Zeeman field.
+We should note that, since we consider the carrier density $n = 0.85$ where the Fermi level is near the symmetry-protected coincident Van Hove singularity (VHS)~\cite{Yu2025} at the S point (see Fig.~\ref{fig:energy_band}), the difference of spin-split structure sensitively affects the properties near the Fermi surfaces and therefore crucially influences the resultant superconducting state.
+Indeed, when we include the next-nearest-neighbor hoppings, which are neglected in both the two-sublattice tetragonal and conventional square lattice models, the phase-modulated superconductivity is found to be suppressed because the Fermi level shifts away from the coincident VHS.
+Nevertheless, we confirmed that the FF state is restored by tuning the carrier density so that the Fermi level is close to the VHS.
+While the coincident VHS is considered important for the altermagnetic instability~\cite{Yu2025}, how the singularity relates to the FF superconductivity remains an open question.